-Air quality and its impact on public health is an important area of environmental engineering.
-Environmental engineers trained to work with developing communities design appropriate, sustainable technologies with local materials to help improve quality of life.
+Air quality and its public health impact is a concern for environmental engineers.
+Some environmental engineers work with developing communities to design appropriate and sustainable technologies using local materials to improve people's quality of life.

 After this activity, students should be able to:

-- Explain the health risks of heating and cooking indoors with inefficient cook stoves and how engineering can help improve air quality in developing communities.
+- Explain the health risks of heating and cooking indoors with inefficient cook stoves and how engineers can help improve indoor air quality in developing communities.

 - Create an x- and y- line graph showing the relationship between two variables.

 - Identify maximum and minimum values on a line graph.